Our Founder

 Q. What have the girls been up to lately?

-A. The girls are on a kick lately, they’ve been wanting a pool, but then again, they’ve been thinking about exercise equipment, because you can use that year round.
-So I told them we would have to fund raise for it, and we’re collecting stuff for a large garage sale.
+A. The girls are on a kick lately, they’ve been wanting a pool, but then again, they’ve been thinking about exercise equipment, because you can use that year-round.
+So I told them we would have to fundraise for it, and we were collecting stuff for a large garage sale.
 We also talked about having a car wash.
 So now we are looking for donations; clothes, kitchen needs, household electronics, or anything we can sell at a garage sale.

 Q. Have you added or omitted any meetings?